ai-cam/ai-cam.github.io/_calls/2025-08-15-ai-deas-sprint-programme-call.md

     3. We’ll be evaluating project teams at a pitch presentation session on Wednesday 29 October.
 Please register to confirm you can join the pitch presentation session in the [programme call application form](https://forms.gle/Zbc2NVKXxY4T66DA8).**\
        If you have any questions about the call please email Annabelle Scott [as599@cam.ac.uk](mailto:as599@cam.ac.uk)**
+faqs:
+  heading: Frequently Asked Questions
+  faqs:
+    - heading: What are the objectives of the AI-deas sprint programme?
+      content: |-
+        The AI-deas sprint programme aims to:

+        * Accelerate real-world implementation of promising research ideas;
+        * Create stronger connections to external partners and stakeholders; and
+        * Enhance the impact of the AI-deas portfolio.
+    - heading: Who is eligible to apply?
+      content: This call is open to research staff at the University of Cambridge, working in any discipline, including natural, physical, biological, social, medical, and computer sciences, arts, humanities, and engineering, and the University’s collections community.
+We’re looking for projects that build on our existing portfolio, and for applications to think about how they have engaged with our existing programmes or how they might enhance them.
+    - heading: What information is required in the application form?
+      content: >-

+        * Names, CRSID, department and job title of all team members

+        *  A 2-page proposal on your project idea that sets out:

+        * * the problem you hope to address;
+          * the proposed solution;
+          * the deliverables that would need to be met over six months to deliver a minimum viable project
+          * how you have linked with existing ai@cam programmes or how their work will enhance those programmes.
+        * Budget summary

+        * Agreement to collaborate with ai@cam on communications activities related to the project
+    - {}
 ---